 anxiety and sleeping problems.

-Fish oils are beneficial for vision.
-To improve vision, consider Eyesight Rx.
+They are beneficial for vision.
+To improve

-Perhaps fish oil supplements may help some children with
+Perhaps they may help some children with

 ADHD symptoms.